RobinTail/chat/README.md

    ```

 * Follow URLs in this file to register your application.
 Fill your ClientID and ClientSecret.
 Don't forget to register callback url.
 Fill your MongoDB connection URL.
+Fill Embedly API key.
 * Execute command (this will launch the webserver on port 8080 with Webpack Dev Middleware)

    ```